 Knowing first-hand impact of innovative and audience-relevant communication, Dr. Tatsak designed the first-ever service-learning course in the Department of Communication at Wayne State University and subsequently wrote and was awarded a Michigan Campus Compact Venture Grant that expanded the service-learning partners and opportunities available to Schoolcraft College students and faculty.
 Consequently, the National Communication Association invited her to conduct a seminar on best practices for service-learning.
 She began her career in the Office of Student Affairs at Lawrence Technological University.

 Dr. Tatsak researches persuasive campaigns, organizational communication and rhetoric, and teaching pedagogy.
 She serves as a presenter, on strategic communication, to professional and community organizations.
 She frequently presents her research at regional and national conferences.
 Recently, her research was recognized by the National Communication Association with two top paper awards.
-Her latest research, on the impact of positive communication in higher education, is included among the leading interpersonal communication scholars in Positive Communication in Health and Wellness.
+Her research on the impact of positive communication in higher education is included among the leading interpersonal communication scholars in Positive Communication in Health and Wellness.
+She is a contributor to the London School of Economics's USAPP-American Politics and Policy blog on issues related to the American political process.